Hourly Based Fee

 6. For revenue collection, set up systems requiring payment by cheques, credit cards, debit cards, etc. to avoid cash handling if possible.
 Where cash is collected, for event admissions for example, two people should share the collection responsibilities.
 Issue receipts or tickets for all collections, whether payers wish a receipt or not, and ensure these receipts (or tickets) are sequentially pre-numbered so they can all be reviewed and reconciled.
 Example: If 10 admission tickets are issued for $10 each, you should have $100.00 to deposit.

 7. Place controls on inventory so that reductions in inventory can be matched to revenue collected.
+For example, periodically compare the reduction in certain products to the sales dollars for that product – do they correspond

 8. When hiring personnel, always check references and contact prior employers to ensure there are no issues of concern; do police checks where appropriate.
+Do not get passive on this point because you are too busy – I could scare you on things I found out after the most impressive interviews!

 The following additional steps relate primarily to non-profit entities:

 1. For charities, ensure you read and understand the strict Canada Revenue Agency guidelines for issuing receipts, including issuing receipts for donations in kind, proper dating, and information to be disclosed on receipts.
+Remember that you cannot issue charity receipts for donated services, only for donated products, and you cannot back-date receipts to the prior year for payments received after December 31.

 2. At each Board of Directors meeting, obtain a compliance report from the bookkeeper or Chief Executive Officer indicating that all appropriate tax remittances have been paid and confirming the organization’s compliance with all government regulations.
+To protect themselves from personal liability, the Board needs to question and/or monitor management to ensure compliance and obtaining a written report is an easy way to ensure this is done.

 3. The Treasurer, and preferably all Board members, as well as the Chief Executive Officer, should be able to read and understand financial reports, thereby allowing proper oversight and asking of questions regarding financial issues.
 Obtain training, if necessary.
+CPA Canada offers free one-hour in-person courses on Understanding Financial Statements and related topics – see their web site.

 Blair Corkum, CPA, CA, R.F.P., CFP, CFDS, CLU, CHS holds his Chartered Professional Accountant, Chartered Accountant, Registered Financial Planner, Chartered Financial Divorce Specialist as well as several other financial planning related designations.
 Blair offers hourly based fee-only personal financial planning, holds no investment or insurance licenses, and receives no commissions or referral fees.
 This publication should not be construed as legal or investment advice.
 It is neither a definitive analysis of the law nor a substitute for professional advice which you should obtain before acting on information in this article.
 Information may change as a result of legislation or regulations issued after this article was written.©Blair Corkum